$C^*$-extreme points of positive operator valued measures and unital completely positive maps: POVMs on Topological Spaces

 and

-which confirms that $\mu$ is a $C^*$-convex combination of dirac spectral measures. \end{proof}
+which confirms that $\mu$ is a $C^*$-convex combination of Dirac spectral measures. \end{proof}

-It is obvious that dirac spectral measures are regular.
-Therefore, the theorem above along with Proposition \ref{a regular povm is C*-extreme in px iff it is in rpx} gives us the following version of Krein-Milman theorem for regular POVMs.
-Its usefulness shall be apparent when we discuss unital completely positive maps in the next Section.
+It is obvious that Dirac spectral measures are regular.
+Therefore, Theorem \ref{Krein-Milman type theorem for POVM} along with Proposition \ref{a regular povm is C*-extreme in px iff it is in rpx} give us the following version of Krein-Milman theorem for regular POVMs.
+Its usefulness shall be apparent when we discuss unital completely positive maps in the next section.

 \begin{corollary} Let $X$ be a topological space and $\h$ a Hilbert space.
 Then the $\cst$-convex hull of all regular spectral measures (in particular, regular $\cst$-extreme points) is dense in $\rpx$. \end{corollary}